gneverov/circuitpython/README.md

 # MicroPythonRT
-MicroPythonRT is a fork of [MicroPython](https://github.com/micropython/micropython/) with added support for concurrency, dynamic linking and interoperability.
+MicroPythonRT is a fork of [MicroPython](https://github.com/micropython/micropython/) with added support for concurrency, dynamic linking and interoperability with non-Python projects.

 Concurrency means multiple programs running at the same time.
 MicroPythonRT achieves this by adopting [FreeRTOS](https://www.freertos.org/) as a foundation layer.
 FreeRTOS provides robust concurrency and parallelism support for MicroPython and C components.
 This support extends into the Python API by providing support for the [`threading`](https://docs.python.org/3/library/threading.html), [`select`](https://docs.python.org/3/library/select.html)/[`selectors`](https://docs.python.org/3/library/selectors.html), and [`asyncio`](https://docs.python.org/3/library/asyncio.html) modules.

-Interoperability means the ease at which non-Python (e.g., C) code can be integrated into firmware to provide increased functionality in cooperation with or independently of the MicroPython runtime.
-MicroPythonRT does this in several ways by: dynamically linking C libraries on-device, partitioning software components into independent tasks, and providing a common C runtime library.
+Interoperability means the ease at which non-Python (e.g., C) code can be integrated into a MicroPython project to expand functionality either in cooperation with or independently of the MicroPython runtime.
+MicroPythonRT does this in several ways by: dynamically loading C libraries on-device, partitioning software components into independent tasks, and providing a common C runtime library.

 ## Support
 If you are interested in using MicroPythonRT, please open an [issue](https://github.com/gneverov/micropythonrt/issues) to let me know how MicroPythonRT helps your application, or what additional functionality you need, or to simply report bugs.
 Your feedback will help to direct future development efforts.